Cyrus Habib

 He has been fully blind since he lost his eyesight to cancer at age eight.
-In March 2020, he announced plans to retire from politics and become a Jesuit priest.
+In March 2020, he announced plans to retire from politics at the end of his term and become a Jesuit priest within the Catholic Church.

 Early life and education

 Habib was born in Baltimore, Maryland, to parents who had previously immigrated to the U.S. from Iran.
+He is the son of Superior Court Judge Susan Amini and engineer and investor Mo Habib.
 A three-time cancer survivor, he lost his eyesight and became fully blind at age eight.
-Shortly afterwards, his family moved to Kirkland, Washington.
+Shortly afterwards, his family moved to Bellevue, Washington.
 Habib graduated from the Bellevue International School in 1999.